Hundreds of rosaries

 "They all love it.
 They say, 'Oh my gosh, did you make it?'
 There are some non-Catholics that even love it," she said.

-Son-in-law Kevin McGraw, said, "There are Grecu rosaries all over town."
+Her son-in-law said, "There are Grecu rosaries all over town."